internetarchive/heritrix3/docs/getting-started.rst

       export JAVA_HOME=/usr/lib/jvm/java-11-openjdk

 #.
 Set the ``HERITRIX_HOME`` environment variable.
-The value should be set to the main Heritrix directory.
+The value should be set to the path where Heritrix is installed.

    .. code-block:: bash